openhab/openhab-addons/addons/ui/org.openhab.ui.cometvisu/README.md

 ### Override CometVisu files

 You can create a folder called 'cometvisu' in openHAB's 'conf/' folder and create files there which should be used instead of CometVisu's own.
-For example you can put all your customizations there (e.g. you config, custom.css, etc.).
+For example, you can put all your customizations there (e.g. you config, custom.css, etc.).
 So the CometVisu itself stays untouched and can easily be replaced with a new release.

 Please use the same folder structure and file names as they are used in the CometVisu package.
 For example if you want to replace the original config with your own copy the file to the following path:

 ```
 'conf/cometvisu/config/visu_config.xml'